suketk/veritalabs/work-life-balance.md

       image:
         image: '/uploads/community.png'
         alt_text: Community
-      headline: Meet your Cohort
+      headline: Register
       content:
-        The program is free to join.
-After registration, you are placed into a <em>“Moai”</em> - your intimate cohort of 4 peers.
+        Registration is free, but requires a credit card for accountability (explained next).
         <br><br>
-        You are each other’s source of motivation, accountability and shared learning.
-There's nothing quite like growing together!
+        After joining, you are placed into a <em>“Moai”</em> - your intimate cohort of 4 peers.
     col_2:
       image:
         image: '/uploads/challenge.png'
         alt_text: Challenge
       headline: Follow your Challenge
       content:
-        Every week, you follow a self-set challenge.
-You then share your insights with your Moai via a 15 minute guided check-in, done on <em>your</em> schedule.
+        Every week, you follow a self-set challenge and submit a 15 minute guided check-in - on <em>your</em> schedule.
         <br><br>
-        Your card is charged<sup>1</sup> to charity (not us) if you don't submit<sup>2</sup> all your check-ins.
-Skin in the game!
+        <strong>Your card is charged<sup>1</sup> to charity (not us) for every missed<sup>2</sup> check-in.
+Skin in the game!</strong>
     col_3:
       image:
         image: '/uploads/healthy-lifestyle.png'